-In the post GFC era even highly creditworthy borrowers with worthwhile project proposals continue to find raising funds from Banks difficult, intrusive and time consuming.
-Property developers and investors therefore sometimes turn to Private Lending (also sometimes known as Asset Lending) as source of funding.
-In this blog we take a look at the pros and cons of Private Lending, and consider Real Estate Crowdfunding as a viable new source of funding for project sponsors.
+Traditionally, private lending has operated in a non-bank environment.
+In the post GFC era even highly creditworthy borrowers with worthwhile project proposals continue to find raising funds from Banks difficult, intrusive and time-consuming.
+Property developers and investors therefore sometimes turn to Private Lending (also sometimes known as Asset Lending) as a source of funding.
+In this blog, we take a look at the pros and cons of Private Lending and consider Real Estate Crowdfunding as a viable new source of funding for project sponsors.

-Private Lending refers to funding provided to property developers and investors directly by individuals, syndicates or specialised lenders on a bespoke basis (ie negotiated individually), often sourced through specialist finance brokers.
+Private money lender refers to funding provided to property developers and investors directly by individuals, syndicates or specialised lenders on a bespoke basis (ie negotiated individually), often sourced through specialist finance brokers.

 Private Lending does offer certain advantages to other sources of funding;

 Fast turnaround - because Private Lenders do not have to comply with strict underwriting rules and are largely unregulated, they are often able to provide funds at short notice, particularly if the project has an urgent funding requirement.